About my work

 I have a PhD in Statistics from The University of Manchester where I worked on “Smoothing splines with unknown change-points in responses for longitudinal and spatial data” supervised by Professor Jianxin Pan.
 Among others, the key novel ideas of this work are:

-- Multidimensional smoothing and its approximation using additive models.
+- Approximations to multidimensional smoothing and additive models.

 - Interpolation methods (smoothing) for dependent data (longitudinal, time series, spatial).